 In a victory for common sense, last week the House voted to remove Representative Marjorie Taylor Greene (R-GA) from the House Committee on Education and Labor.
 In a statement, All4Ed CEO Deb Delisle said, “Rep. Greene’s disturbing harassment of at least one teenage school shooting survivor and her willingness to spread misinformation and dangerous conspiracy theories have shown that she cannot be entrusted to make policy decisions, particularly for schools, children, and their families.”

 This blog post represents a slightly edited transcript of the February 8 episode of Federal Flash, All4Ed’s video series on important developments in education policy in Washington, DC.
-The podcast and video versions are embedded below.
 For an alert when the next episode of Federal Flash is available, email email@example.com.

 Anne Hyslop is assistant director for policy development and government relations at All4Ed.